-- Establish, maintain and at all times comply with an up to date written contingency plan. - Ensure that the arrangements that are in place with schools and colleges enable them to deliver and award qualifications in accordance with its conditions of recognition.
+- Establish, maintain and at all times comply with an up to date written contingency plan. - Ensure that the arrangements that are in place with centres and other third parties enable them to deliver and award qualifications in accordance with its conditions of recognition.